Signature clothes of the decades

 - Try leopard print with spots larger than the floral print that picks up at least three colors of the leopard print.
 It may or may not work.
 Read risky!

-Inspirations with animal prints in fashion over 40
+Inspirations with animal prints for women over 40

 Below you can find some inspirations for how to style animal print over 40.

-I.N.C. chocolate brown leather pants with knitwit giraffe print sweater, layering top, statement necklace and Clarks booties (all own)
+I.N.C. chocolate brown leather pants with knitwit giraffe print sweater, layering top (similar here), Hermes collier de chien bangle, statement necklace and Clarks booties (all own)

 Chocolate brown I.N.C. leather pants, GNW Luxe cashmere wool sweater accessorized with thrifted leopard print silk scarf, and booties (all own)

-Oliveo long leather skirt with GNW Luxe cashmere wool sweater, GNW leopard print tights, Nine West plateau heeled loafers, and Hermes bangles (all own)
+Oliveo long leather skirt with GNW Luxe cashmere wool sweater, GNW leopard print tights, Nine West plateau heeled loafers, Hermes collier de chien bangle and Hermes enamel bangles (all own)

 Sienna Studio snake print leather pants with GNW Luxe wool cashmere sweater, Moda silk cashmere cardigan, Kieselstein Cord belt and buckle, peridot beads and pearl necklace (all own)